-In stage 4, pleural mesothelioma tumors have spread into the chest wall, spine, heart, liver or other distant organs in the body.
+In stage 4, pleural mesothelioma tumors have spread into the chest wall, bones, lining of the heart, abdomen, liver or the opposite lung.
 Lymph nodes on the other side of the chest or above the collarbone may also be affected.
 The median life expectancy for stage 4 mesothelioma is about 12 months.

 By stage 4, malignant mesothelioma tumors have metastasized, or spread beyond the point of origin to other parts of the body.
 The cancer may have spread to lymph nodes and several organs of the body, including the brain, prostate, spine and the lining of the heart.

-Stage 4 mesothelioma — commonly expressed with Roman numerals as stage IV — is the most advanced stage and most difficult to treat because the few treatment options available cannot remove all tumors.
+Stage 4 mesothelioma is commonly expressed with Roman numerals as stage IV.
+It is the most advanced stage and most difficult to treat because the few treatment options available cannot remove all tumors.
 Many patients are also too weak to withstand aggressive surgeries.

-The three systems commonly used to define stages of pleural mesothelioma (Bringham, TNM and Butchart) categorize stage 4 on similar characteristics and behaviors.
-Butchart and TNM note that the cancer has metastasized to distant organs, while Brigham designates that surgery is not a viable option.
+Three systems are commonly used to define stages of pleural mesothelioma (Bringham, TNM and Butchart).
+They categorize stage 4 on similar characteristics and behaviors.
+Butchart and TNM note that the cancer has metastasized to distant organs.
+Brigham designates that surgery is not a viable option.

 Although stage 4 mesothelioma is considered terminal, continued advancements in palliative care can help you live longer and have a better quality of life.
 Some stage 4 patients continue to defy the odds, living years after their initial mesothelioma prognosis.